Skiathos is one of the Sporades group of Greek islands that lie just off the east coast of Greece and this one's the nearest to the mainland.

-Skiathos is famous among the Greek islands for its profusion of soft sand beaches.
-The whole length of the south coast of this small island is just a succession of sandy coves.
-Most are now given over to commercialism and quiet, deserted coves are few with the Kalamaki Peninsula offering the best chance of a quiet spot away from the crowds.
-The few north coast beaches have avoided exploitation and those seeking less developed sands should head for these.
-Many Skiathos beaches regularly pick up Blue Flag awards for their clean and safe sands.
+Skiathos is noted among the Greek islands for its profusion of soft sand beaches.
+The whole south coast of this small island is a succession of sandy coves, most now given over to heavy commercialism.
+Quiet and deserted coves are few, with the Kalamaki Peninsula offering the best chance of a day away from the crowds.
+The few north coast beaches have avoided the exploitation seesn in the south but they are less easy to reach.

-The main Skiathos resort of SKIATHOS TOWN bristles with tavernas, bars and nightclubs alllying within a deep double bay on the south-eastern side of the island.
+The main Skiathos resort of Skiathos Town bristles with tavernas, bars and nightclubs all lying within a deep double bay on the south-eastern edge of the island.

-It is a busy and bustling resort where cosmopolitan harbourside bars thump to the steady beat of disco music and the air is punctuated by the noisy whine of passing mopeds.
-Charter planes swoop in low over Skiathos Town bay to land at the nearby airport and ferries pull in regularly to disgorge the latest arrivals.
+This is a busy and bustling resort where cosmopolitan harbourside bars thump to disco music and the air is punctuated with the whine of passing mopeds.
+Charter planes swoop in low over Skiathos Town bay to land at the nearby airport and ferries pull in regularly with arrivals from the mainland.

 The background noise may not be to everyone's taste but it's not unpleasant to lounge the evening away in one of the busy quayside cafe watching the tourists stroll by.
 Or you can join the throngs of holiday shoppers cruising the Skiathos Town boutiques and trinket shops that line the traffic-free centre.